turingschool-projects/monocle/README.md

 # [Monocle](https://turingmonocle-production.herokuapp.com)

 [Monocle](https://turingmonocle-production.herokuapp.com) is company and job seeking tool for the Turing School community.
 It's purpose is to provide access to a large directory of technical companies that can be navigated in a simple and intuitive way.
 Once signed in, users will have the option to star companies and listings they are interested in to review at a later time.
-It can be accessed with a TuringSchool Census account, which you will be prompted to create from Monocle.
+It can be accessed with a TuringSchool Census account, which you will be prompted to create from Monocle..

 Monocle has 2 Heroku sites for you to use:
 * [Staging](https://turingmonocle-staging.herokuapp.com)